thanhtungvudata/smart_crop_selection_web_app/README.md

 This **Smart Crop Selection** web app helps farmers and researchers determine the most suitable crop to plant based on **soil parameters**.
 It uses **machine learning** to make predictions based on nitrogen (N), phosphorus (P), potassium (K), and pH levels in the soil.

+The blog post for this app is [here](https://medium.com/@tungvu_37498/step-by-step-guide-to-building-a-smart-crop-selection-web-app-using-streamlit-d01db3665f8e).

 ## 🚀 Features

 - **User-friendly web interface** built with Streamlit.